 Top with remaining slices of bread.
 Trim crusts and cut into fingers or triangles.

+After trimming, cut into thirds.
 You will get about 3 fingers or 4 triangles from each sandwich.
 If desired, butter one edge of each finger and roll in finely chopped chives.

 Cucumber Tea Sandwiches with Chive Butter